-When parking near high grass, be sure that the hot exhaust gases or the exhaust pipe does not contact the grass and ignite, resulting in a fire.
+When parking near high grass be sure that hot exhaust gas or the exhaust pipe does not contact the grass and ignite, resulting in a fire.

 An exhaust extension adds weight and stresses the generator exhaust system.
-Damage to the exhaust piping or exhaust manifold can result, allowing Carbon Monoxide gases to accumulate under or leak into the motorhome.
+Damage to the exhaust piping or exhaust manifold may result and allow Carbon Monoxide gases to accumulate under or leak into the motorhome.